Elsa2903/excel_calculation/README.md

 Invalid column/table name → HTTP 422 Unprocessable Entity

-Column contains non-numeric values when a numeric calculation is requested → HTTP 422
+Column contains non-numeric values when a numeric calculation is requested → HTTP 422 Unprocessable Entity

-Invalid or corrupted Excel file or some other file type  → HTTP 415
+Invalid or corrupted Excel file or some other file type  → HTTP 415 Unsupopoprted Media type

-Other errors → HTTP 400 or context-dependent

-Include detailed error info to indicate problematic columns or values